The moment-weight inequality and the Hilbert-Mumford criterion: The moment-weight inequality

 for all $g\in\rG^c$.
-This proves Corollary~\ref{cor:NESS}. \end{proof}
+This proves Corollary~\ref{cor:KIRNESS1}. \end{proof}

-The inequality~\eqref{eq:NESS} is implicitly contained in the work of Kirwan~\cite{KIRWAN}.
-For projective space it is proved in Ness~\cite[Theorem~6.2~(i)]{NESS2}.
-The Kirwan--Ness inquality implies that the Hessian of $f=\tfrac{1}{2}\abs{\mu}^2$ is nonnegative on the subspace $\im\,JL_x\subset T_xX$ for every critical point of $f$.
-This is equivalent to Lijing Wang's inequality in Lemma~\ref{le:WANG}.
+The inequality~\eqref{eq:KIRNESS} is implicitly contained in the work of Kirwan~\cite{KIRWAN}.
+For linear actions on projective space it is proved in Ness~\cite[Theorem~6.2]{NESS2}.
+The Kirwan--Ness inequality implies that the Hessian of